danielgoldelman/privacyFinal/README.md

-You can then write things in the thirdterminal, which will be sent to the other terminals and printed.
+You can then write bids in the third terminal, which will be sent to the other terminals and printed.
 If you choose to open up other client terminals, they will behave the same as terminal 3.

 ## TO BUILD (MAC)
 cd to correct folder